tvb2/expenses/README.md

   * Date of expense (by default set to today)
   * Notes - free text for any notes
   * after expense has been added show average in this category for the configured period (week, month, year)
+  * main page will also show current period's total expenses value
 * Statistics page
   * change settings on the fly
   * show average expenses for the selected period: